Uberfoo-Heavy-Industries/shitty-kitty/README.md

 ![image](https://user-images.githubusercontent.com/13969279/128649953-f6506a52-f82f-4e62-8431-7cc47cb587f9.png)

 Press Open and a terminal window should open.
+Now just press enter and the menu should appear.
 Enjoy!